liamandrewmaddison/slidey.js/README.md

 # slidey.js
 Simple image slider, mobile ready.
-The most simple but effection slider out there!
+The most simple but effective slider out there!

 ## Usage
 Slidey has only one configuration option, which is the threshold of when Slidey should go over to the next image when user is dragging.
 This is a percentage and is calculated on how much the mouse has travelled.